CalebBertrand/fullstack_dev_roadmap/roadmap.md

 Knowing these will also be a huge plus in interviews, especially BFS and DFS.
 Other algorithms that are helpful in interviews:
 * **Traversing Trees** - whether it be a binary tree or a tree with more branches
-* **Reversing a String** - I don't know why but this comes up in a lot of interviews.
-The easy way out is to convert it to a list of characters and reverse the list, then convert back.
+* **Reversing a String** - I don't know why but this comes up in a lot of interviews
 * **Determine if a String is a Palindrome** - Another random problem that interviewers love.
-You can use recursion, but a loop would be more efficient.
+You can use recursion, but a loop would be more efficient

 ## More On Databases